 The primary risk factor for C difficile colitis is previous exposure to antibiotics; the most commonly implicated agents include the cephalosporins (especially second and third generation), the fluoroquinolones, ampicillin/amoxicillin, and clindamycin.
 Less commonly implicated antibiotics are the macrolides (ie, erythromycin, clarithromycin, azithromycin) and other penicillins.
 Agents occasionally reported to cause the disease include aminoglycosides, trimethoprim-sulfamethoxazole, metronidazole, chloramphenicol, tetracycline, imipenem, and meropenem.

 Even brief exposure to any single antibiotic can cause C difficile colitis.
 A prolonged antibiotic course or the use of 2 or more antibiotics increases the risk of disease.
-Moreover, antibiotics traditionally used to treat C difficile, vancomycin and metronidazole, have been shown to cause disease.
+Moreover, antibiotics traditionally used to treat C difficile, vancomycin and metronidazole, have also been shown to cause disease.

 Hospitalized patients who occupy a bed whose previous occupant received antibiotics appear to have an increased risk of C difficile infection (CDI).
 A multicenter retrospective (2010-2015) study of 100,615 pairs of patients who sequentially occupied a given hospital bed found that less than 1% (576 pairs; 0.57%) of subsequent patients developed CDI, regardless of whether they themselves received antibiotics or not.
 The association was statistically significant (log-rank P <0.01).